singlavinod/Self-Driving-Car-NanoDegree-Udacity/README.md

 Each of terms has comprehensive projects to ensure percolation of presented concepts.
 The repository is organized according to individual terms and corresponding projects/labs are contained within the subdirectories.

+The course completion certificate can be found [here](https://confirm.udacity.com/GQPAQTM).

 ## List of Projects
 |Term 1 - Computer Vision and Deep Learning|Term 2 - Sensor Fusion, Localization and Control|Term 3 - Path Planning and System Integration|
 |:-------------:|:-------------:|:-------------:|